juvelas/juvelas.github.io/_pages/publications.md

 * __Velasco, J.A__; Gustavo Campillo; Oscar Flores-Villela.
 Trait-environment relationships in tropical lizard lineages.
 Under review in Ecography.

 * García-Rodríguez, Adrián, Bernd Lenzner, __Velasco, J.A__, Anna Schertler, Ali Omer, Hanno Seebens, César Capinha, Belinda Gallardo, Stefan Dullinger, & Franz Essl.
 The global status of alien vertebrates in mountains.
 Under review in Nature Ecology and Evolution.

+* Castaño Quintero, S., __Velasco, J.A__, Gonzalez-Voyer, A., Martínez-Meyer, E., Yañez-Arenas, C. Niche Position and Niche Breadth Effects on Population Abundances: A Case Study of New World Warblers (Parulidae).
+Under review in Ecology and Evolution.

 * Alzate, A., Rozzi, R., __Velasco, J.A__., Robertson, D.R., Zizka, A., Tobias, J.A., Hill, A., Bacon, C.D., Janzen, T., Pellisier, L., van der Plas, F., Rosindell, J., Orstein, R. E. 2023.
 The evolutionary age-range size relationship is modulated by insularity and dispersal in plants and animals.
 Submitted to Nature Ecology and Evolution.